Caves de Rauzan Visit

 The remaining solids, known as pomace, are discarded or repurposed for other uses, such as producing spirits or fertilizers.

-Château Batailley, Grand Cru Classé en, 2017
+Tasting Note: Château Batailley, 5ème Cru Classé, Pauillac, 2017

 Bordeaux 2017: According to the Wine Cellar Insider, “The 2017 Bordeaux vintage is notable for the significant frost that affected the region in April.
 The best wines from this vintage come from the northern Médoc, with quality diminishing further south.
 On the Right Bank, Pomerol outperforms Saint-Émilion.
 However, the 2017 Bordeaux vintage is characterized more by localized terroirs than by specific appellations.
 The gravel slopes in the northern Médoc, particularly in Pauillac, produced powerful wines.”

-Olfactory examination: Medium plus intensity with notes of ripe fruit, such as blackcurrants, followed by dark chocolate notes, and a whiff of tobacco.
+Olfactory examination: Medium plus intensity with notes of ripe fruit, such as blackcurrants, followed by spicy, dark chocolate notes, and a whiff of tobacco.

 Grape varieties: 80% Cabernet Sauvignon, 17% Merlot, 3% Petit Verdot